Bio-layer interferometry: Measuring biomolecular kinetics

-Bio-layer interferometry can be used to analyze kinetics in biomolecular systems.
+Bio-layer interferometry can be used to analyze binding kinetics in biomolecular systems, i.e. on-rate and off-rate.
 The benefits that BLI brings provide additional insight into kinetics on top of commonly used endpoint methods like enzyme-linked immunosorbent assay (ELISA).
 Interference patterns found in BLI experiments can be used to calculate rate constants and other kinetic data in biomolecular interactions.
 The (relatively) lower sensitivity of the BLI sensor results in less response to changes in sample composition.
 As a result, BLI can also be used to investigate allosteric effects on enzyme conformational changes.

 Distinguishing characteristics

 BLI and SPR are both dominant technologies in the label-free instruments market.
 Despite sharing some similarities in concept, there are significant differences between the two techniques.
 Micro-fluidic SPR relies on a closed architecture to transport samples to a stationary sensor chip (Figure 4).
 BLI instead utilizes an open system, shaking multiple wells on a plate to transport the sensors to the samples without need for micro-fluidics.
 Being a closed system, SPR's association and dissociation phases are limited by the technology's design.
 BLI's open plate design results in association and dissociation length limits determined by sample evaporation instead.
-SPR is easily reproducible due to its continuous flow microfluidics.
-BLI's multi well plate design allows for extremely high throughput in one batch.
+SPR is easily reproducible due to its continuous flow micro-fluidics.
+BLI's multi-well plate design allows for extremely high throughput in one batch.
 Assay configuration in BLI can, in stable conditions, allow for recovery of samples.
 Assay configuration in SPR allows for higher sensitivity.
 As a result, BLI results are often compared to SPR results for validation.